-Ste Action p 1 Open the Database Builder (Develop > Data Modeling > Database Builder) 2 Load or create a Data Model.
-3 Right-click on the loaded Data Model in the Database Builder and select 'Import DB schema from ODBC' or From the ribbon select 'Develop > Data Modeling > Import' The 'Import DB Schema from ODBC source' dialog displays, showing the details of the current active database connection.
+Ste p Action 1 Open the Database Builder (Develop > Data Modeling > Database Builder) 2 Load or create a Data Model.
+3 Right-click on the loaded Data Model in the Database Builder and select 'Import DB schema from ODBC' or From the ribbon select 'Develop &gt; Data Modeling &gt; Import' The 'Import DB Schema from ODBC source' dialog displays, showing the details of the current active database connection.